 Democracy Corps Lesson Plans

-This lesson is a part of YLI's Democracy Corps service learning program.
-Students identify diverse models of civic engagement as they...
+This lesson plan is a part of YLI's Democracy Corps service learning program.
+Students select a community issue to target for the...